Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 Frank is still in the walls.

-Why this is one of the smartest choices in the premiere
+Why Frank’s book is one of the premiere’s smartest choices

 One of the best things “Soul of a Rebel” does is understand that final seasons should not run only on spectacle.
 They should run on accumulated meaning.